datapane/datapane/public-docs/docs/features/apps/updates.md

 Datapane automatically handles taking the results from your compute function and updating the user's view of the app.
 By default, the output of your functions will be inserted directly below where the compute block, i.e. a Form, in your app.

 This works for most common cases, however you may want to specify this behavior - for instance you may want to add the results to the user's existing `Group` block, add a new `Page`, or even replace the `Form` itself.
-Tio accomplish this, Datapane compute blocks accept two arguments, `target=` and `swap=` that are used to specify how to update the View of your user's app with the results.
+To accomplish this, Datapane compute blocks accept two arguments, `target=` and `swap=` that are used to specify how to update the View of your user's app with the results.

-Datapane inserts the blocks returned from a compute function into your current view - by default is the target another block and replace it,
-- `target` determines which block it targets to update the function results
+- `target` determines _which_ block to target to update with the new blocks
-- `swap` indicates the how it will update the targetted block with the blocks returned from the function
+- `swap` indicates _how_ the targetted block will be updated with the new blocks

 ## Block Targetting

-All blocks have an optional `name` property which can be used by Datapane to reference and target them.
-In example below, we can see how the same value is used both as the block name, but also assigned to the compute block's `target` parameter - thus ensure that blocked targetted is updated with the results from calling the function.
+All blocks have an optional `name` property which is used for referencing and targetting.
+In the example below, the same value is used both as the block name and also assigned to the compute block's `target` parameter.
+This indicates to Datapane that the targetted block should be updated with the function result.

 ```python
 import datapane as dp